AvtoVAZ vehicles in international markets: Brazil

 Ladas arrived in Brazil in 1990, when Brazilian president Fernando Collor lifted the ban on car imports.
 Lada was the first car maker to enter the Brazilian car market as an official importer, grey importers having already brought in other brands soon after the importation re-opening.
 Initially, the Lada 2105 (sedan) and 2104 (station wagon) models (badged as the "Lada Laika") and the "Lada Niva" were successful, mostly among taxi drivers, because of their low prices and functionality.
 Between 1990 and 1992, Lada sold more cars than any other importer to Brazil.
 Following their arrival, Lada cars were regarded by consumers and local specialized media, as outdated and inefficient but their commercial success was due to the Lada's publicity campaign which gave their cars an image of imported vehicle affordable for almost everyone, combined with consumer curiosity for imported products, a novelty at the time.

-Shortly thereafter the Samara was introduced, but did not enjoy the same success.
-The Laika model's popularity began to wane after a few years.
+Shortly thereafter the Samara was introduced, but did not enjoy the same success as the Niva and the Laika.
 However, the Niva continued to be strong in the off-road market, even having a limited edition exclusively for Brazil (Niva Pantanal).
 It continued to be sold until 1997.
 Many of the last Lada Nivas sold in Brazil had the 1.6L engine with carburettor and points ignition, with the last ones fitted with the 1.7i and electronic ignition.
-Most of the Nivas sold in Brazil remain operational and used cars command high prices.
+Most of the Nivas and Laikas sold in Brazil remain operational and used cars command high prices.
 A 1991 Niva in very good condition can cost as much as R$11,000 or US$5,500, far more than the average price for a car of that year.
 The normal price for a Lada Niva made in year 1991 or 1992 is around R$6,000 or US$3,000 on the Brazilian used car market.
 As many as 30,000 Lada cars were sold in Brazil between 1990 and 1997.

-Despite the Lada Niva having a considerable fanbase among Brazilian off-road enthusiasts, both the Lada Laika and the Lada Samara were never well-accepted in the Brazilian used car market since Lada's importation shutdown in 1997, mostly due to the issues reported above, but also due to the lack of spare parts and dealer support.
+Despite the Lada Niva having a considerable fanbase among Brazilian off-road enthusiasts, and the Lada Laika.
+The Lada Samara was never well-accepted in the Brazilian used car market since Lada's importation shutdown in 1997, mostly due to the issues reported above, but also due to the lack of spare parts and dealer support.
 Most of the Samaras were already dismantled or are abandoned, no longer running.
 It is not unusual to see those remaining exemplars being given for free or sold for very cheap prices.
 The few remaining Laikas, Nivas, and Samaras in Brazil, are using adapted spare parts from other models and makers.